AnkurMali/ankurmali.github.io/_pages/about.md

 # Recent News
-  * Sept 2022: I will be giving a talk on Provable stability of Neural State Turing Machine at AI+X Seminar at USF
+  * Sept 2022: I will be giving a talk on Provable stability of Neural State Turing Machine at RIT
   * Sept 2022: I will be giving a talk on Provable stability of Neural State Turing Machine at AI+X Seminar at USF
   * Sept 2022: One paper accepted in NeurIPS-22
   * Aug 2022: Joined University of South Florida as Assistant Professor (Tenure-Track)